Rating Appeals Veteran Attorney Fighting for the Rights and Futures of Veterans Get a Free Consultation

 The process through which the VA ultimately calculates disability ratings is not straightforward and relies on complex formulas.
 However, in making a determination, the VA will examine both the medical evidence you provide and your military service records.

 Once the VA locates your condition in its Schedule of Rating Disabilities (or, if the condition is not listed in the schedule, a condition that best reflects your symptoms), it will attempt to determine its severity based on your specific medical issues.
 The VA could decide that your condition is mild, moderate, moderately severe, or severe.
 The greater the severity, the higher the disability rating.
-Our national Veterans rating appeals attorney can evaluate your rating determination, assess your circumstances, and advise whether an appeal is likely to succeed.
+Our national Veterans disability rating appeals attorney can evaluate your rating determination, assess your circumstances, and advise whether an appeal is likely to succeed.

 The Veterans' Attorneys